ellipsephp/dispatcher/README.md

 // Use the factory to create a new Dispatcher
 $dispatcher = $factory(new SomeRequestHandler, [new SomeMiddleware]);

+// Middleware can be any value but a DispatcherCreationException is thrown when one of them is not an implementation of MiddlewareInterface.
+$dispatcher = $factory(new SomeRequestHandler, [new SomeMiddleware, 'something']);

-// The request handler can be any value but a RequestHandlerTypeException is thrown when it is not an implementation of RequestHandlerInterface.
+// The request handler can be any value but a DispatcherCreationException is thrown when it is not an implementation of RequestHandlerInterface.
 $dispatcher = $factory('something', [new SomeMiddleware]);
 ```

 So what's the point of all this you may ask.

 The point of `DispatcherFactory` is to be decorated by other factories resolving the given values as Psr-15 middleware/request handler before delegating the dispatcher creation to the decorated `DispatcherFactoryInterface` until it hits the original `DispatcherFactory`.
-It is a starting point for such factory decorators (also called resolvers) which ensure the `Dispatcher` creation fails when the request handler is not resolved as a Psr-15 request handler by any decorators.
+It is a starting point for such factory decorators (also called resolvers) which ensure the `Dispatcher` creation fails nicely when any value is not resolved as a Psr-15 middleware/request handler by any decorators.

 Also don't forget implementations of `Traversable` can be used as middleware list so it is easy to wrap the given list inside an iterator resolving them on the fly.